envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Encapsulate conditionals
+##### Are you encapsulating conditionals for better readability?

 Complex conditional statements can make code harder to read and understand.
 Extracting conditions into well-named functions improves code readability and reusability.

 **Bad:**
 ```javascript